Spring Boot vs. Spring MVC: Everything You Need to Know

 Spoiler alert: This isn’t an either/or decision.

-Read on to learn about the differences between Spring Boot and Spring MVC, the use cases for each Java framework, and why many Java developers use a combination of frameworks depending on application.
-Topics include:
+Read on to learn about the differences between Spring Boot and Spring MVC, the use cases for each Java framework, and why many Java developers use Spring Boot in comination with other frameworks depending on application.
+We'll also break down how less popular Java frameworks such as Vaadin, Grails, and Apache Struts.

 - Model: Displays the application data you’re developing